 of the sexual to that of the self-preservative instinct; we find the

 autistic character on the line connecting the self-preservative instinct

 and the moral instinct; the altruistic character is situated near the

-of the sexual instinct-moral instinct.
+line of the sexual instinct-moral instinct.
 A graphic character line

-diagonally across the triangle.
+cuts diagonally across the triangle.
 Even the sexual instinct and the

-for self-preservation, rather than being independent instincts, are
+instinct for self-preservation, rather than being independent instincts, are

 partial components of the primal drive; one acts in the interest of

-ontogenesis-self-preservative instinct, the second in the interest
+ontogenesis-self-preservative instinct, the second in the interest of the

 collective-moral instinct, the third in the interest of phylogenesis-sexual instinct.